danilop/llm-test-mate/README.md

 # LLM Test Mate 🤝

-A friendly testing framework for LLM-generated content.
-Makes it easy to validate outputs from large language models using semantic similarity and LLM-based evaluation.
+A simple testing framework for LLM-generated content.
+Makes it easy to evaluate and validate outputs from large language models using string similarity, semantic similarity, and LLM-based evaluation.

 ## 🚀 Features

+- 📝 String similarity testing using Damerau-Levenshtein distance
 - 📊 Semantic similarity testing using sentence transformers
 - 🤖 LLM-based evaluation of content quality and correctness
 - 🔧 Easy integration with pytest